akauppi/firebase-jest-testing/package/Writing tests.md

 >If you need some further methods, contact the author with the use case.

-## Testing Cloud Functions > callables
+## Testing Cloud Function Callables

 Cloud Functions provide [callable functions](https://firebase.google.com/docs/functions/callable) that are "similar but not identical to HTTP functions".

-To exercise these callables, one normally requires a client-side JS SDK. `firebase-admin` does not provide access to callables - it's not its thing.
+To exercise these callables, one normally needs a client-side SDK. `firebase-admin` does not provide access to callables - it's not its thing.

 `firebase-jest-testing` uses the REST API and ducks the need for pulling in a client dependency.
 Its `firebaseClientLike` interface tries to be *close to* that of the JS SDK, but it's not 100% the same.